Grand Rapids Children’s Museum is a Hit Every Time

-There are so many exciting permanent exhibits like the giant light board, wheel & axel spinner, music making and Legos.
-Plus with the constantly rotating exhibits like Kidstruction, there’s always something new to do.
+There are so many exciting permanent exhibits like the light box, music making and Legos to name a few.
+Plus, with the constantly rotating exhibits like Kidstruction or Diagnosis Fun, there’s always something new to do.

 From a fantastic layout and easy parking to so many fun exhibits, there is plenty to love about the Grand Rapids Children’s Museum.

 It was hard to narrow it down to just nine things we love, but hopefully this list gets you started on making the most of your next visit!

 9 Reasons to Love the Grand Rapids Children’s Museum